isomerpages/nlb-reference/_launch-get-started/Intro To Entrepreneurship/How to Become a Successful Entrepreneur.md

 ---
 title: How to Become a Successful Entrepreneur
 permalink: /launch/getting-started/entrepreneurship/successful-entrepreneur/
-description: "Entrepreneurs should ask themselves if they have what it takes to succeed and thrive, as well as how they can prepare for the challenges ahead.
+description: Entrepreneurs should ask themselves if they have what it takes to succeed and thrive, as well as how they can prepare for the challenges ahead.
-  Here are some characteristics and qualities successful entrepreneurs have in common.  "
+  Here are some characteristics and qualities successful entrepreneurs have in common.
 third_nav_title: Intro To Entrepreneurship
+variant: markdown
 ---
 # How to Become a Successful Entrepreneur

 All entrepreneurs hope to achieve great success with their companies.
 Besides a viable business idea, an entrepreneur should possess certain skills and characteristics to turn their ideas into reality.